A shared heritage furthering an inclusive future in 50 historical portraits of our Caribbean foremothers.

 How Does This Work?

-You will get started with the search help and meetings at the CBG - Centre for Family History to find out more about your ancestor.
+Get started with the search help and meetings at the CBG - Centre for Family History to find out more about your ancestor.

 Many archives are digitised so you can do a lot from home!
 There are also many online workshops from us and 1-on-1 meetings with our researchers available to also look at physical archives in Suriname and the islands.